pr0ser/gallery/README.md

 * Edit albums and photos titles and descriptions
 * Delete albums and photos
 * Ability to scan album directories for new photos (if uploaded directly to server for example with SCP)
+* Search photos with title, description and metadata

 ## Setup